Embodied-Web-Agent/Embodied-Web-Agent/models/geolocation/README.md

     ```
     git clone https://github.com/alchien22/visualwebarena.git
     ```
-2. Follow the `VWA` setup directions (also outlined below)
+2. Follow the `VWA` setup directions outlined below:
-- Use the same virtual environment from the baseline, or follow the instructions from step 2 in the baseline section to create one if you haven't already.
+- Use the same virtual environment from the baseline, or follow the instructions from the baseline section to create one if you haven't already.
+Then run the following:
     ```
     cd visualwebarena
     pip install -r requirements.txt